-Local small business owners continue to project one of the strongest business outlooks nationwide this spring, according to the At the same time, the report found that entrepreneurs in Miami-Dade, Broward and Monroe counties are less confident in the economy, and have mixed views on the impact of last year’s landmark tax reform and trade tariffs.
+Local small business owners continue to project one of the strongest business outlooks nationwide this spring, according to the Spring 2019 Bank of America Business Advantage Small Business Owner Report.
+At the same time, the report found that entrepreneurs in Miami-Dade, Broward and Monroe counties are less confident in the economy, and have mixed views on the impact of last year’s landmark tax reform and trade tariffs.

 The report, based on a semiannual survey of over 1,500 small business owners across the country and the greater Miami area, reveals that:

 “Local entrepreneurs are projecting a more cautious business outlook compared to last fall, but overall, they’re continuing to expand and hire at a higher rate than their peers nationwide,” said Odalis Martinez, Miami small business banker manager at Bank of America.
 “Overall, South Florida entrepreneurs’ more conservative business outlook echoes a nationwide trend of diminished economic confidence and cautious expectations.”